timhowgego/Aquius/README.md

 This tool converts geographic network data in [GeoJSON format](http://geojson.org/) into an Aquius dataset file.
 GeoJSON lines become Aquius links, GeoJSON points become Aquius nodes, and GeoJSON boundaries become Aquius places (population).
 Lines must be provided, other data is optional.
 If points are provided, they must match the coordinates of the start of end of lines to be processed usefully.
 GeoJSON files must be projected using WGS 84 (which is normally the default for the format).

 Non-spatial data may be attached as GeoJSON field names (technically called properties).
 This data typically matches the Aquius [Data Structure](#data-structure) (for links and nodes respectively), except each piece of data takes a GeoJSON field of its own.
-For example, data items that Aquius contains within a reference `Object` within a properties `Object` are instead exposed as _top_ _level_ GeoJSON property.
-Data that is otherwise held as an `Array` (notably product and service keys) is instead provided in the GeoJSON as a comma-separated string.
+For example, data items that Aquius contains within a reference `Object` within a properties `Object` are instead exposed as a _top_ _level_ GeoJSON property.
+Data that is otherwise held as an `Array` (notably product and service keys) is instead provided in the GeoJSON as a comma-separated `string`.
 For example, a network with two service filter definitions should attach a `service` property to each GeoJSON line with the string value `"10,20"`, where 10 is the service count associated with the first filter and 20 the second filter.

 GeoJSON files can be crafted to match the expected property names, or bespoke names in GeoJSON files can be assigned using a `config.json` file, as listed below.
 The optional file `config.json` is also important for defining product and service filters (which are otherwise left empty), and adding other header data, such as meta names and translations.